 How does this research apply to people who already have mild cognitive impairment?

-Start by auditing your current sitting activities and identifying opportunities to increase cognitive engagement.
-Replace passive activities with mentally stimulating alternatives, structure your work to include more complex problem-solving during seated periods, and seek out learning opportunities that keep your brain actively engaged.
+I’ve started auditing my sitting time more carefully.
+I’m replacing passive activities with mentally stimulating alternatives, structuring my work to include more complex problem-solving during seated periods, and looking for learning opportunities that keep my brain engaged.

-Remember that this cognitive protection works best as part of a comprehensive approach to workplace wellness that includes regular movement, proper ergonomics, stress management, and social connection.
-By combining brain-engaging activities with physical movement and good posture habits, you can create a work routine that protects both your immediate comfort and your long-term cognitive health.
+This cognitive protection works best as part of a comprehensive approach that includes regular movement, proper ergonomics, and good posture habits.
+By combining brain-engaging activities with physical movement, you can create a work routine that protects both immediate comfort and long-term cognitive health.